suubbhhaamm/suubbhhaamm/README.md

-### Hi there 👋
+### Hey there 👋😄

 **I am Subham Kumar currently a pre-final year Engineering Student.
 "Perfection" and "Optimization" has been my tools in developing software project.
 I have an intermediate knowledge of Web Development Technology.**
-**I am an entusiast learner and love to explore new techonologies and possibilities in software industry.**
+**I am an enthusiast learner and love to explore new technologies and possibilities in software industry.**